pi-etro/abc-wave/README.md

 <p align="center">Figure 3.
 Treadmill effect on local build.</p>
 <br>

-Finally, the `camera` class is a implementation of a LookAt Camera that can be moved with `WASD` or `↑←↓→` keys, making it possible to "walk" through the scene.

-For future implementations, new features will include `camera` user control, textures applied to models and scene lightning.

 Three different shaders were used in the scene: the `texture` shader with mesh mapping was used on the palm trees and with spherical mapping on the pillars, the "pure" `blinnphong` was used on the tiles (using the material's properties to colour them) and the `normal` shader, which colors the model based on its normals, was used on the head of David to give it an iridescent look.

 <br>